joseeden/joeden/docs/017-Version-Control-and-CICD/002-CICD/003-Jenkins-Labs/011-First-Jenkins-Job.md

     </div>

-- **Build Triggers** - if no option is selected, then the buidl will be triggered manually.
+- **Build Triggers** - if no option is selected, then the build will be triggered manually.
 In our example, we'll trigger the job manually.

     <div class='img-center'>